Emerald Empress: Sarya

 Sarya of the planet Venegar (referred to simply as 'the Empress') is one of several criminals recruited by Superboy and the Legion to combat the menace of the Sun-Eater.
 Once the Sun-Eater is defeated, Sarya forms the Fatal Five with Tharok, Validus, Mano, and the Persuader.

 The Emerald Empress dies when, at her request, Legionnaire Sensor Girl uses her powers of illusion to mask Sarya's presence from the Emerald Eye of Ekron.
 As the Empress decays, she expresses relief to be free from the Eye's control, indicating that their symbiosis was unwilling and that the Empress was far older than she appeared.

+During Final Crisis, the Emerald Empress appears as a member of Superboy-Prime's Legion of Super-Villains.

 In DC Rebirth, the Emerald Empress appears as a member of the Suicide Squad alongside Lobo, Johnny Sorrow, and Doctor Polaris.
 The Empress is manipulated by Amanda Waller by potential information about Saturn Girl.
 When their first mission ends in disaster, Empress and the others are imprisoned.
 They are later freed by Lord as part of his own plan for domination.

 Cera Kesh

 Cera Kesh first appears in Legionnaires #2, where she attempts to join the Legion of Super-Heroes using her innate telekinesis, but is mocked by Inferno for her appearance.
 Kesh flees and discovers the Emerald Eye of Ekron, which she uses to transform into her ideal self.
 Succumbing to the Eye's influence, Kesh becomes a criminal and member of the Fatal Five.
+At the same time, Leland McCauley finds a second Emerald Eye, with which he intends to turn Ingria Olav into the new Emerald Empress.
+Instead, Kesh kills Olav and gains the power of both Eyes.